-found on the alluvial deposits of the Outmarsh proper, as was the case to the south and to the north, presumably because of the ready availability of this drier land in these areas.
-Horeover, settlement on these islands clearly was of considerable antiquity.
-On the Cumberworth 'island', for example, there are both chance finds indicative of Early and Middle Saxon activity Horeover and a silver church that was probably demolished by the end of the tenth century.
-Horeover, the same area has also produced evidence of very late Romano-British activity (including a Late Roman crossbow brooch and a silver coin of Aracadius, struck at Milan in c.
-AD 395-402), Horeover, as well as finds of Roman coins, metalwork, prehistoric flints and the like, and the same is true to a lesser or greater extent for the other islands too, including Huttoft, Helsey, Mumby and Chapel St Leonards/Hogsthorpe.
-Indeed, one of the islands close to Chapel St Leonards has produced a particularly impressive collection of Romano-British and Anglo-Saxon material, spanning the full range of these periods, including a wonderful seventh-century AD gold pendant.171
+found on the alluvial deposits of the Outmarsh proper, as was the case to the south and to the north, presumably because of the ready availability of this drier land in these areas.167 Moreover, settlement on these islands clearly was of considerable antiquity.
+On the Cumberworth 'island', for example, there are both chance finds indicative of Early and Middle Saxon activity168 and an excavated mid- to late Anglo-Saxon cemetery that was in turn overlain by a timber church that was probably demolished by the end of the tenth century.169 Furthermore, the same area has also produced evidence of very late Romano-British activity (including a Late Roman crossbow brooch and a silver coin of Aracadius, struck at Milan in c.
+AD 395-402),170 as well as finds of Roman coins, metalwork, prehistoric flints and the like, and the same is true to a lesser or greater extent for the other islands too, including Huttoft, Helsey, Mumby and Chapel St Leonards/Hogsthorpe.
+Indeed, one of the islands close to Chapel St Leonards has produced a particularly impressive collection of Romano-British and Anglo-Saxon material, spanning the full range of these periods, including a wonderful seventhcentury AD gold pendant.171

 The Lidar also shows a distinct area of raised ground seawards of a sinuous sea-bank from Sandilands down to Chapel Point that deserves comment.
-Owen considers this to be some of the only surviving stretches of medieval, probably pre-mid-twelfth-century sea-bank along the Lindsey coast and to be identical with the Hauedic or Hafdie ('sea-bank') recorded in medieval documents from this area.
-172 To the north of National Trust Sandilands and the south of Chapel Point, the medieval sea-bank seems to have been lost in the great erosive episodes of the thirteenth century onwards, 173 as is discussed in the next map-view, but here he believes it survives.
+Owen considers this to be some of the only surviving stretches of medieval, probably pre-mid-twelfth-century sea-bank along the Lindsey coast and to be identical with the Hauedic or Hafdic ('sea-bank') recorded in medieval documents from this area.172 To the north of National Trust Sandilands and the south of Chapel Point, the medieval sea-bank seems to have been lost in the great erosive episodes of the thirteenth century onwards,173 as is discussed in the next map-view, but here he believes it survives.
 Certainly, it has the look of a medieval sea-bank, with its sinuous course, and it may have followed and embanked several former minor channels, as Owen suggests (whilst cutting off the main creeks, as can be seen on Lidar).174 Needless